rosulek/gmail-tickler/README.md

 [Email Snooze](http://messymatters.com/snooze/) is a similar Apps Script.

 * Both snooze scripts only support simple snoozing of a certain number of days.
 Gmail Tickler supports absolute dates (e.g.: `aug2`), time-of-day, and relative dates other than "days" (e.g.: `2weeks`).

+#### Boomerang:

+[http://www.boomeranggmail.com/](Boomerang) is an integrated browser extension and server-side script.

+* Its interface is seamlessly integrated into Gmail, so it's much easier to use.

+* You have to authorize their service to access your Gmail account, and you have to trust that they keep their promise to only look at headers.
+Again, I don't have reason to be suspicious of them in particular, but it is not the most paranoid solution.

 ## Changelog: